GM to boost spending on EVs, funded by expanded pickup production

 GM repaid $5.2 billion of its revolving credit facilities during the third quarter, and an additional $3.9 billion in October.
 It expects to repay the balance by year-end.

-Earlier, both Ford Motor Co F.N and Fiat Chrysler Automobiles FCHA.MI reported stronger-than-expected third-quarter earnings.
+Earlier, both Ford Motor Co and Fiat Chrysler Automobiles reported stronger-than-expected third-quarter earnings.

-Barra said GM remained in talks with electric and fuel cell vehicle maker Nikola Corp NKLA.O, but a deal to build EV pickups and supply fuel cells to the startup had not been finalized.
+Barra said GM remained in talks with electric and fuel cell vehicle maker Nikola Corp, but a deal to build EV pickups and supply fuel cells to the startup had not been finalized.

 Reporting by Paul Lienert, Joseph White and Ben Klayman in Detroit and Rachit Vats in Bangalore; Editing by Bernadette Baum